 MUNICIPAL Water Chlorine Sensor Application

-The side stream version of the sensor can be installed for either temporary or permanent monitoring of water treatment branches.
-The sensor requires only a small flow of 0 to 0.5 GPH for operation.
+The sidestream version of our chlorine sensor adds flexibility.
+Sidestream installation allows for a temporary or permanent because it requires only a small water flow of 0 to 0.5 GPH for operation.

 In Tank Installation

-Since the sensor does not require any flow, it can be installed in a tank.
+Since the sensor does not require any water flow, this allows for a tank installation.